 1. Little Tikes 2-in-1 Snug ‘n Secure Swing

 Little Tikes is one of the more trusted brands in infant and toddler equipment for a reason.
-Their understanding of a baby’s needs allow them to provide products that satisfy all levels of development.
+Their understanding of a baby’s needs allows them to provide products that satisfy all levels of development.

 Consequently, they have captured numerous spots on this list, including the number one spot.
-The 2-in-1 is an ideal swing for all stages between infant and toddler development with any flaws posing more an inconvenience than serious issue.
+The 2-in-1 is an ideal swing for all stages between infant and toddler development with any flaws posing more an inconvenience than a serious issue.

 First, this swing provides a reclinable position which is a necessity for infants that cannot yet hold up their head.
 Moreover, the back is sufficiently high that even as the child grows, they will still be supported.

 However, a high back is not the only thing that allows this swing to grow with your child.
 The t-bar and safety restraints can be completely removed when your child is ready while the 50 pound maximum weight capacity ensures they will still be able to use the swing well past 2 years of age.

 The main issue with the 2-in-1 involves the safety restraints which can often be a nightmare.
 You will want to carefully inspect the safety restraint buckle as there have been some made that do not latch.
 This has been fixed with further product lines, but may still crop up if you receive and older model from an unscrupulous seller.

 - A reclined position is great for children learning to hold their self up

 - The shoulder straps are a bit short